Architecture of Norway: Romanticism and historicism

 From around 1840, architects started to design wooden buildings in a new style, the so-called Swiss chalet style.
 The style and its name originated in Germany, where Swiss popular culture was much admired by the romanticists.
 Elements such as projecting roofs, verandas and emphasis on gables were inspired from Alpine vernacular buildings.
 But the style may more correctly be termed historicism in wood, a term introduced by Jens Christian Eldal.
 A number of residential, institutional, and commercial buildings were built in this style, characterized by ornate, projecting details.
 Railway stations and churches, designed by trained architects, were distributed all in rural districts and helped to make this style popular and to keep it alive in the vernacular tradition long after it went out of fashion among architects.

 The Swiss chalet-style evolved into a Scandinavian variation, known in Norway as the "dragon style”, which combined motifs from Viking and medieval art with vernacular elements from the more recent past.
 The most renowned practitioner of this style was the architect Holm Hansen Munthe, who designed a number of tourist resorts, exhibition pavilions and churches in the 1880s and 1890s.
 These caught the eye of the German emperor Wilhelm II, who visited Norway annually.
 He commissioned Munthe to design his "Matrosenstation" near Potsdam and a hunting lodge with a "stave church" in Rominten in East Prussia.
 These last buildings were destroyed during World War II.

 Architects abandoned both the "Swiss" and the "dragon" styles shortly after 1900, but elements of the "Swiss style" survived in vernacular buildings for some decades.
-In the recent past, producers of pre-fabricated family homes have increasingly reintroduced motifs from the "Swiss" style in their repertoire.
+In the recent past, producers of prefabricated family homes have increasingly reintroduced motifs from the "Swiss" style in their repertoire.